casey-mccarthy/eqdkp-points-parser/README.md

 ## Features

+- **Interactive Command Line Interface**: Provides an interactive CLI for viewing data.
+- **Fetch Data from API**: Securely fetches data from a remote API using an API key stored in an environment file.
 - **Main and Alt Character Processing**: Identifies and separates main characters from their alts, ensuring alts are only processed after all mains have been identified.
 - **Data Aggregation**: Collects point information including current, earned, spent, and adjusted points for each main character.
-- **Fetch Data from API**: Securely fetches data from a remote API using an API key stored in an environment file.
-- **Interactive Command Line Interface**: Provides an interactive CLI for viewing data.
-- **Logging**: Logs all processing steps, including when main characters and alts are associated, and captures user commands and errors.
+- **Bidding Mode**: Allows users to enter a bidding mode to manage character bids interactively.

 ## Data Model